nerdifly/one-pace-eng-dubtitels/README.md

 ## Disclaimer

 **This project is not affiliated with One Piece or One Pace.** All rights to the text and audio content are reserved by the original creators and copyright holders of One Piece.
-This project is a fan-[...]
+This project is a fan-created resource.

 ## License